gilmore606/Vex/README.md

 which compiles to a VM bytecode which drives a virtual vector-based graphics chip.
 The project goal is "to compile Asteroids in less than 200 lines", or more generally, to provide a platform for very easy and rapid development of vector arcade games.

 The compiler is currently being written in Kotlin.
-The VM will be in C++ with openGL 3 via GLFW.
+The VM is being written in C++ with GLFW.

 Speculative asteroids.vexc :